DarrenYunYuan/COVID-19-pop-outflow/README.md

 3)Zhongshan: http://www.tjcn.org/tjgb/19gd/35456.html
 4)Dongguan: http://www.tjcn.org/tjgb/19gd/35455.html
 5)Chongqing: http://www.tjcn.org/tjgb/22cq/35464.html
-The ***daily COVID-19 cases*** data is from https://github.com/canghailan/Wuhan-2019-nCoV and did some adjustments.
+The ***daily COVID-19 cases*** data is from https://github.com/canghailan/Wuhan-2019-nCoV and we did some adjustments by date.
 The ***outflow(from Wuhan)*** data is provided by China Unicom (cumulative value from January 1 to January 24, 2020) The ***search index*** data is collected from Baidu Index( http://index.baidu.com/v2/index.html#/).